MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/ip-virtualization.md

 ### [Microsoft Management Console](#tab/mmc)

-1. Open the RD Session Host Configuration MMC on the machine you've assigned the RD Session Host server role.
+1. Open the RD Session Host Configuration MMC on the machine you the RD Session Host server role.

 1. Go to **Edit settings**.